-Describe how York Research Chair funds and any a associated teaching release time will be used to support the program of research (250 words).
+Describe how York Research Chair funds and any associated te aching release time will be used to support the program of research (250 words).

-Tier 1 Chairs are provided with a minor research grant of \$25,000/year for five years, while Tier 2 Chairs rovided with a minor research grant of \$20,000/year for five years.
-These funds are considered an nal research grant; for specific guidance on eligible expenses for these funds, please consult with Faculty Research Office or the York Finance website.
+Tier 1 Chairs are provided with a minor research grant of \$25,000/year for five years, while Tier 2 Chairs are provided with a minor research grant of \$20,000/year for five years.
+These funds are considered an internal research grant; for specific guidance on eligible expenses for these funds, please consult with your Faculty Research Office or the York Finance website.

-Previous/Current YRC Chairholders

-m) are asked to describe how they effectively leveraged their Chair over their first term in respect ternal research funding, advancement of their research program, demonstrated research leadersh ining of highly qualified personnel, and other related accomplishments, awards, prizes, etc.
+Previous/Current YRC Chairholders Nominees who currently hold, or previously held, a York Research Chair (i.e., are pursuing a second term) are asked to describe how they effectively leveraged their Chair over their first term in respect of external research funding, advancement of their research program, demonstrated research leadership, training of highly qualified personnel, and other related accomplishments, awards, prizes, etc.